Why Use an Engineering Change Order

 - Customer requirements

-For purposes of this series, we will focus on evaluating the impacts of an ECO in relation to a Production Bill of Materials.
+For purposes of this series, we will focus on evaluating the impacts of an Engineering Change Order in relation to a Production Bill of Materials.

 The Bill of Materials (BOM) is the basic building block for manufacturing a part.
 It can be thought of the same as a list of ingredients for baking a cake.
 In manufacturing, these building blocks can be anything from nuts and bolts to the paint used to finish the product.
 A Bill of Materials can be comprised of three items: